cloudflare/cloudflare-docs/content/ruleset-engine/managed-rulesets/override-managed-ruleset.md

 * `"action"`
 * `"enabled"`

 Some managed rulesets may have additional override requirements, or they may allow you to override other rule properties.
-Check each Cloudflare product’s documentation for details.
+Check each Cloudflare product's documentation for details.

 {{<Aside type="warning" header="Important">}}